-Operation Wallacea has Tour Operators Liability cover which covers public and product liability to the value of £10 million, professional indemnity to the value of £250,000 and employers liability to £10 million.
-All staff and volunteers are covered under a comprehensive medical insurance policy unlimited overseas medical and repatriation expenses.
+Operation Wallacea has Tour Operators Liability insurance which covers public and product liability to the value of £10 million, professional indemnity to the value of £250,000 and employer's liability to £10 million.
+All staff and volunteers are required to have medical and travel insurance to cover their time on expedition and provide these details to us in advance.